awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

 ------

 1. Install the AWS Load Balancer Controller using [Helm V3](helm.md) or later or by applying a Kubernetes manifest\.
-If you want to deploy the controller on Fargate, use the Helm procedure because it doesn't depend on `cert-manager`\.
+If you want to deploy the controller on Fargate, use the Helm procedure\.
+The Helm procedure doesn't depend on `cert-manager` because it generates a self\-signed certificate\.

 ------
 #### [ Helm ]